Cryptix720/Gliss/README.md

 ### What's inside the GlissCore?

-The download includes Gliss Core, pick three different levels of Gliss:yocto-min-full in to your project, a sample favicon, and an index.html as a kickstart.
+The download includes Gliss Core, pick three different levels of Gliss:yocto-min-full into your project, a sample favicon, and an index.html as a kickstart.

 ```
 Gcore/